Performance Breakdown

 4. Digital Motorbar Nozzle

-The Gen5 Detect standard nozzle, a.k.a. the “Digital Motorbar,” may look similar to the V15 “High Torque” cleaning head, but the newer version has more vibration and a better seal.
+The Gen5 Detect standard nozzle, also known as the “Digital Motorbar,” may resemble the V15 “High Torque” cleaning head, but the newer version features enhanced vibration and a superior seal.

 Its higher vibration may be there to compensate for the lower airflow, helping it pick up more debris.